xiongdong57/xiongdong57.github.io/content/advent_of_code_2021.md

 BC -> B
 CC -> N
 CN -> C

+A rule like AB -> C means that when elements A and B are immediately adjacent, element C should be inserted between them.
+These insertions all happen simultaneously.Note that these pairs overlap: the second element of one pair is the first element of the next pair.
+Also, because all pairs are considered simultaneously, inserted elements are not considered to be part of a pair until the next step.

 - part1: after 10 steps, what is quantity of the most common element and subtract the quantity of the least common element
 - part2: after 400 steps, what is quantity of the most common element and subtract the quantity of the least common element